Skip to content Skip to sidebar Skip to footer

 1. Fresh Fruit

-Fresh fruit such as apples and bananas are rich in fiber, which will help you feel full and satiated longer.
+Fresh fruits such as apples and bananas are rich in fiber, which will help you feel full and satiated longer.
 Apples are also rich in vitamin C and bananas rich in potassium, which are both great for keeping your immune system up to snuff.

 Yes, they both have sugar, but it’s naturally-occurring complex sugars that your body will burn more slowly than overly-processed sugars.
 This also helps avoid getting a sugar high and then crashing.